Huntspill Hub News Village Agent IT Support Community Gatherings Somerset & Exmoor Trail

 Huntspill Hub Forum

-An initial meeting of the Huntspill Hub Forum was held in August, with a follow-up in October.
-‘By the people, For the people’ is the essence of the Hub – and this group seeks to give a steer to activities that could happen in the Hub or could use the Hub as a base.
-There is a lot happening already, and there are many ideas in the pipe line – among them the possibility of a Soup Lunch, building on the one we hosted for our Farmers earlier in the year, and a wish to establish a singing group of some kind, maybe ‘Singing for the Brain’.
+‘By the people.
+For the people.’ is the essence of the Hub – and this group seeks to give a steer to activities that could happen in the Hub or could use the Hub as a base.
+There is a lot happening already, and there are many ideas in the pipe line – among them the possibility of a Soup Lunch, building on the one we hosted for our Farmers last year, and a wish to establish a singing group of some kind, maybe ‘Singing for the Brain’.
 If you have ideas, views and/or inspirations please do join us.
-For more information and/or to express an interest, please contact Rev Chris 01278 781147

 West Huntspill Community Cinema